zanetaylor/zane.im/src/content/blog/astro-refactor.md

 draft: true
 publishDate: 2022-04-12T04:23:48.329Z
 title: So I rebuilt with Astro
-description: Yet Another Astro Love Letter
+description: That's right, another ode to the hot new SSG on the block.
+I just couldn't help myself.
 tags:
   - dev
   - ssg
   - astro
 ---
-That's right, another ode to the hot new SSG on the block.
-I just couldn't help myself.

-## Any excuse to rebuild
+## Any excuse to refactor

 The truth is, I love using my own site as a place to play around with new frontend tools and techniques.
 It's a great way for me to learn and break things in a low stakes way without having to go through the trouble of setting up a new project or diving into a refactor of something more complex.
 After spending some time with [Astro](https://astro.build) v1.x, I realized I'd finally found a static site generator I truly vibed with, and had to go all the way.